On eve of St. Paddy's Day, state caps public gatherings at 50 people

 Kevin Riley, who owns Riley’s Sports Bar and Grill on West Milwaukee Street, said he had a slow lunch hour Monday.

-He thinks action could pick up Tuesday, and he plans curb pickup of his own St. Patrick's Day Irish fare, including corned beef and cabbage.
+He thinks action could pick up today, and he plans curbside pickup of his own St. Patrick’s Day Irish fare, including corned beef and cabbage.

 He said his bar normally has crowds of 50 or fewer, so for him the real question is whether people are willing to go to taverns during a pandemic rolling out on an as-of-yet-unknown curve.